Murat Reis the Elder: Early career

-Born into an Albanian family on Rhodes in 1534 he began his career when he joined the crew of Turgut Reis at a very young age.
+Born into an Albanian family on Rhodes in 1534 he began his career when he joined the crew of Dragut at a very young age.
 He also fought alongside Piri Reis in several expeditions.
-In 1534 Murat Reis accompanied Hayreddin Barbarossa Pasha to Constantinople where they were received by Suleiman I and appointed to take command of the Ottoman fleet.
+In 1534 Murat Reis accompanied Hayreddin Barbarossa to Constantinople where they were received by Suleiman I and appointed to take command of the Ottoman fleet.
 While in Constantinople, Murat Reis participated in the construction of new warships at the naval arsenal on the Golden Horn.

 Battle of Preveza

 Murat Reis took part in all of the early naval campaigns of Turgut Reis.
 On September 25 and 26, 1538, he was assigned with the task of preventing the ships of the Holy League under the command of Andrea Doria from landing at Preveza, and he successfully repulsed them from the shoreline.
 On September 28, he took part in the main combat and played an important role in the Ottoman victory at the Battle of Preveza, where he fought along with Turgut Reis in the center-rear wing of the Ottoman fleet which had a Y-shaped battle configuration.
 He continued to accompany Turgut Reis until being assigned as the Commander-in-Chief of the Indian Ocean fleet.